ELMERIKH/SephirosGo/readme.md

 SephirosGo  Shellcode Loader , that let s you choose how to load your shellcode filellessly or just embeding it using different injection techniques

+make sure your shellcode is in hex format

+and ofc don t upload to virus total ty :)

 avaiable techniques :

 callback :